The Unofficial Net Yaroze Newsgroup

 The kit consisted of 2 CD-ROM's, 3 printed manuals, a black PlayStation, two black (digital only) controller pads, a serial to PC link cable and a black access card which looks like a memory card.

-Members had exclusive access to an exclusive Sony website and newsgroup server, where they could share and communicate among themselves.
+Members had access to an exclusive Sony website and newsgroup server dedicated solely to Net Yaroze, there they could share and communicate among themselves.

 The Official PlayStation Magazine (OPSM) in European and PAL countries typically had Net Yaroze games published on the cover disc.